Head pressing

-Head pressing is a veterinary condition characterized by pressing the head against a wall or pushing the face into a corner for no apparent reason.
-This condition is seen in dogs, cats, cows, horses, and goats.
-Head pressing is usually a sign of a neurological disorder, especially of the forebrain (e.g., prosencephalon disease), or of toxicity due to liver damage, such as portosystemic shunt and hepatic encephalopathy.
+Head pressing is a veterinary specific clinical sign characterized by pressing of the head against a wall or pushing the face into a corner for no apparent reason.
+This condition could be seen in dogs, cats, cows, horses, and goats.

+Head pressing is usually a sign of a neurological disorder, especially of the forebrain (e.g., prosencephalon disease).
+The fore brain could be affected due to the primary disease of the brain itself (like brain fever) or due to brain toxicity from liver damage in conditions such as portosystemic shunt, this affection of the brain due to an advanced liver disease which is led from the inability of the liver to bind neurotoxins is called as hepatic encephalopathy.

-It should be distinguished from bunting, which is a normal behavior found in healthy animals.
+Head pressing should be distinguished from bunting, which is a normal behavior found in healthy animals.